christianglodt/myenovos/README.md

+# NOTE
+Due to an update to the my.enovos.lu service on 2023-06-07, this module does not currently work.

+The new version requires email-based 2FA, which this module does not support at this time.

 # myenovos
 A Python module and command line program for accessing electricity consumption data from https://my.enovos.lu (for which an account is required).